Visiting Student Application Process (This is completed once a lab within CDR has agreed to host you)

 A copy of your invitation letter is needed.
 Visiting Scholars and Faculty are charged a $25 fee per card.
 Spouses are eligible to receive a courtesy Recreation ID card.

-Stanford Visitor Center offers different types of campus tours and provides information about the university and the surrounding area.
+Stanford Visitor Center offers different types of campus tours and information about the university and the surrounding area.
 The center’s trained staff of 75 student tour guides represents many academic disciplines and campus activities including student leadership, performing arts, community service, and athletics.
 They help visitors navigate and enjoy Stanford’s world-class facilities, sprawling foothills, and distinctive sandstone and tile architecture.
-Learn different types of tours they provide and make a reservation ahead of time, if needed, at Stanford Visitor Information.
+Learn about tours and reservations at Stanford Visitor Information.

 Stanford offers over 30 dining options on campus.
-Please find a wide range of dining options at Stanford Visitor Information.
+A wide range of dining options are presented at Stanford Visitor Information.

 Discover the resources, people, services, policies, and spaces of the Stanford University Libraries.